-Booking COVID-19 boosters
+Booking COVID-19 booster vaccinations

-To book your COVID-19 booster vaccination, please either call 119 or booking online using the NHS website:
+If you would like to attend a different vaccination centre for your COVID-19 booster vaccination, please either call 119 or booking online using the NHS website:

 Vaccination centres in Oxford include the Kassam Stadium and several local pharmacies, offering a range of days and times for vaccinations.

-Missing COVID-19 information from your NHS app or GP record
+Missing COVID-19 information from your NHS app or GP record - vaccinations in England only